DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Use Cases

 \subsection{Analyzing Classification Errors}

-Consider Anna, a ML practitioner who has trained an image classification model.
-During the training process, she noticed her model consistently had a harder time correctly predicting images from the artifact-related classes so she decided to analyze her model for these classes from the ImageNet dataset, such as ``umbrella'' and ``frying pan''.
+Consider Anna, a ML practitioner who works in a team developing computer vision applications.
+While she trained a model, she noticed her model consistently had a harder time correctly predicting images from the artifact-related classes so she decided to analyze her model for these classes from the ImageNet dataset, such as ``umbrella'' and ``frying pan''.
 She opens \name{} and toggles the ``outline misclassified'' and ``focus misclassified'' switches to spotlight the misclassified images, outlined in red, while the others fade.
 She notices that the red outlined images appear to be scattered without much of a pattern, so she gradually increases the number of clusters until \name{} splits the images into subgroups of higher or lower accuracy.
 She stops when it reaches 18 clusters because she notices distinct subgroups of images with high accuracy (over 90 percent).
 Most of these subgroups focus on particular classes, such as ``racket'' or ``potter's wheel''.
 Anna wants to investigate the cause of clusters with much lower prediction accuracy, so she continually clicks on the next visible cluster with the lowest accuracy.
 She notices a pattern as she keeps drilling down towards the leaf nodes: the accuracy rate decreases as the images become more cluttered.
-She clicks on several misclassified images to inspect their true and predicted class labels, and she discovers that the predicted labels are not necessarily inaccurate--it is that the true label and predicted labels are classifying the entire image based on only a portion of it.
+She clicks on several misclassified images to inspect their true and predicted class labels, and she discovers that the predicted labels are not necessarily inaccurate---it is that the true label and predicted labels are classifying the entire image based on only a portion of it.
 For example, she clicks on an image of a couple of people sitting on a bench on a sunny day.
 The true class label for this image is ``sunglasses'' because one person is wearing sunglasses, whereas the predicted label for the image is ``park bench'' because the two people are sitting on a bench.
-Anna can now consider how she can train her model to handle these more complex images with multiple possible correct labels.
+These errors can be critical for her team's applications, so Anna decides to consider object detection models which can locate multiple objects within a single image, instead of image classification models.